 - If you put less than 20% down, you will have to pay PMI or mortgage insurance (In Canada, CHMC is 0.6% to 3.85% of the mortgage amount, charged once.
 In the U.S. PMI is 0.5% to 1% of the entire loan amount per year)

-Once you are ready to move, however, there is even more fees such as;
+Once you are ready to move, however, there are even more fees such as;

 - Unless you list your house yourself through flat-fee online services, you will probably pay a realtor’s commission.
 (3% to 5% of the sale price)